 The tendency of paper by itself or in a laminate to bend or partly wrap around the axis of one of its dimensions.

-A separation or splitting of the tape such as separation of the backing into two distinct layers, separation between laminations of a tape consisting of more than one backing, separation between filaments and backing of a filament reinforced tape, or separation of the adhesive from the backing.
+A separation or splitting of the tape such as separation of the backing into two distinct layers, the separation between laminations of a tape consisting of more than one backing, the separation between filaments and backing of a filament reinforced tape, or separation of the adhesive from the backing.

 Ability of materials to break down, by bacterial (biodegradable) or ultraviolet (photodegradable) action.